-Our goal is to make this Group Annual Report as easy to read and as clear as possible.
+Our goal is to make the Annual Report as easy and clear to read as possible.
 For this reason, words like him/her, etc. have been avoided.
-All references in the text are to be understood as referring equally to men and women without discrimination.
+It should be understood that the text always refers to women and men equally without discrimination.